viaielja/viaielja-wasmiot/README.md

 ### Orchestrator
 Orchestrator is a NodeJS server using a MongoDB database.

+In order to get them running, first you need to setup a `.env` file for user credentials.
+Copy the [`.env.example`](./.env.example) file into your own `.env` file at the repository root and edit appropriate values to your liking.

-Running these containers can be done with the command:
+Running the orchestrator containers can be done with the command:
 ```
 docker compose up --build
 ```